adamdickmeiss/folio-local-run/README.md

     cd okapi
     java -Dport_end=9200 -jar okapi-core/target/okapi-core-fat.jar

-Leave Okapi running or put it in the bacground - or something, but you probably want to keep the log as you get log material from all modules (which is useful).
+Leave Okapi running or put it in the background - or something, but you probably want to keep the log as you get log material from all modules (which is useful).

 You are now ready to run `run.sh`.
 In many cases it takes less than a minute to start if all modules are cloned and compiled already.

     folio-local-run/run.sh